thundercore/developers-portal/docs/referral-contract.md

 }
 ```

-In the line of `constructor() Referral (10000, 500, 1 days, true, [6000, 3000, 1000], [1, 10000])`, you might be confused what are those paramters meaning.
-Now, we're gonna explain the parameters of constructor in the following:
+In the line of `constructor() Referral (10000, 500, 1 days, true, [6000, 3000, 1000], [1, 10000])`, you might be confused what are those paramters mean.
+Pleasee see the explination for the parameters below:

 ```solidity
 Referral(decimals, referralBonus, secondsUntilInactive, onlyRewardActiveReferrers, levelRate, refereeBonusRateMap)
 ```

-Here is the detail:

 ##### decimals `<uint>`